 ABOUT The Civic Circle

 The Civic Circle is a Silver Spring, Maryland-based nonprofit that brings civics alive for very young children with music and drama shared in assembly and after-school programs.
 For more information, please contact Eliza Newlin Carney at email@example.com.

 Eliza Newlin Carney is a longtime Washington writer, editor and columnist specializing in democracy issues.
-She is a columnist and former senior editor for The American Prospect, and previously held senior positions at CQ Roll Call and National Journal.
+She is a contributing writer and former senior editor for The American Prospect, and previously held senior positions at CQ Roll Call and National Journal.
 The Civic Circle grows out of Carney’s passion for democracy, and for cultural and civic life in Silver Spring, where she has lived for more than two decades.
 She is the Civic Circle’s Founder and President.

 Michael Leslie Amilcar is the owner and CEO of Cook Ross Inc., a certified woman-owned diversity and inclusion consulting firm based in downtown Silver Spring.
 She has more than two decades of experience helping mission-driven organizations plan strategically, adhere to diversity best practices, and expand their profitability, performance and value.
 She is the Civic Circle’s Vice President.